DUNDEE BAND INDEX

 Andy was involved in this big show.

-This particular package tour didn't stop off in Dundee, but in September '64, Billy J Kramer did play in the Caird Hall with completely different support acts.
+A two night performance in Aberdeen that took place in August 1964.
+Billy J Kramer the headline act.
+This particular package tour didn't stop off in Dundee, but in September '64, Billy J Kramer did play in the Caird Hall with completely different support acts. |

 A Tom Paxton gig in Glasgow - May 1970.